Funfetti Cake with Paint Splatter

 The whisk attachment adds a lot more air, giving the frosting a whipped airy texture.
 I also use a combination of vanilla bean paste and artificial vanilla extract for the ultimate funfetti birthday cake flavor.

-You can obviously choose to decorate your funfetti cake however you want but I wanted to do something a little more fun and unique while still being simple and not time consuming.
-Sprinkles and paint splatters are super easy to do and customizable to whatever color theme you want.
+There’s so many fun ways to decorate a funfetti cake but I wanted to do something a little more fun and unique while still being simple and not time consuming.

-In a small bowl, combine 1-2 drops of gel food coloring (I use Americolor) with 1-2 drops (or ½ tsp) of vanilla extract.
-Use a small paint brush to mix it together and then use your finger to pull the bristles back, releasing them towards the cake.
-The “paint” should splatter onto the cake and on everything else nearby, so be careful!
+- Use a small paint brush to mix it together and then use your finger to pull the bristles back, releasing them towards the cake.
+Make sure to hold your hand a few inches away from the cake so you get a good splatter.
+The “paint” should splatter onto the cake – and on everything else nearby, so be careful!

 Love, B